snabbco/snabb/src/lib/yang/README.md

   is the name of the leaf, and the value is in the right syntax for the leaf's type.
 (More on value types below.)

-- A `container`'s configuration can be one of two ways.
-Firstly, if its `presence` attribute is `true`, then the container's configuration is the container's keyword followed by the configuration of its data node children, like `keyword {
+- A `container`'s configuration is the container's keyword followed by the configuration of its data node children, like `keyword {
   configuration... }`.
-Otherwise if its `presence` is `false`, then a container's configuration is just its data node children's configuration, in any order.

 - A `leaf-list`'s configuration is a sequence of 0 or more instances of `keyword value;`, as in `leaf`.